 1. Assignment of Guaranteed Benefit Type

-Assumptions shall be set for each contract in accordance with the contract’s guaranteed benefit type, where a number of common benefit types is specifically defined in VM-01 (e.g., GMDB, GMIB, GMWB, etc.).
-In addition, a simple 403(b) VA contract shall be defined as a variable annuity contract that:
+Assumptions shall be set for each contract in accordance with the contract’s guaranteed benefit type, where a number of common benefit types are specifically defined in VM-01 (e.g., GMDB, GMWB, etc.).

-Is issued within a 403(b) retirement savings plan.

-Does not have a VAGLB.

-Certain VAGLB products have features that can be described by multiple types of guaranteed benefits.
-If the VAGLB can be described by more than one of the definitions in VM-01 for the purpose of determining the additional standard projection amount, the company shall select the guaranteed benefit type that it deems best applicable and shall be consistent in its selection from one valuation to the next.
-For instance, if a VAGLB has both lifetime GMWB and non-lifetime GMWB features and the company determines that the lifetime GMWB is the most prominent component; assumptions for all contracts with such a VAGLB shall be set as if the VAGLB were only a lifetime GMWB and did not contain any of the non-lifetime GMWB features.
-If the company determines that the non-lifetime GMWB is the most prominent component; assumptions for all contracts with such a VAGLB shall be set as if the VAGLB were only a non-lifetime GMWB and did not contain any of the lifetime GMWB features.
+Certain guaranteed living benefit products have features that can be described by multiple types of guaranteed benefits.
+If the guaranteed living benefit can be described by more than one of the definitions in VM-01 for the purpose of determining the additional standard projection amount, the company shall select the guaranteed benefit type that it deems best applicable and shall be consistent in its selection from one valuation to the next.
+For instance, if a guaranteed living benefit has both lifetime GMWB and non-lifetime GMWB features and the company determines that the lifetime GMWB is the most prominent component; assumptions for all contracts with such a guaranteed living benefit shall be set as if the guaranteed living benefit were only a lifetime GMWB and did not contain any of the non-lifetime GMWB features.
+If the company determines that the non-lifetime GMWB is the most prominent component; assumptions for all contracts with such a guaranteed living benefit shall be set as if the guaranteed living benefit were only a non-lifetime GMWB and did not contain any of the lifetime GMWB features.

 c.
 If a contract cannot be classified into any categories within a given assumption, the company shall determine the defined benefit type with the most similar benefits and risk profile as the company’s benefit and utilize the assumption prescribed for this benefit.